 Charles Ives Fellowships

 Charles Ives Scholarships

 Harmony Ives, the widow of Charles Ives, bequeathed to the Academy the royalties of Charles Ives’s music, which has enabled the Academy to give awards in composition since 1970.
-Two Charles Ives Fellowships of $15,000 each and six Charles Ives Scholarships of $7,500 each will be awarded.
+The Charles Ives Fellowships are $15,000 each and the Charles Ives Scholarships are $7,500 each.

 Goddard Lieberson Fellowships in Music

 ZOSHA DI CASTRI